Flint Water System Advisory Council

 How long do WSAC members serve?

-There is no specified time frame that a WSAC member must serve.
-However, we hope that WSAC members will consider serving at least one year for purposes of continuity.
+The city charter states that membership on multiple member bodies is not to exceed five (5) years.
+While there is no minimum term of service, we hope that WSAC members will consider serving at least one year for purposes of continuity.

 How do I become a WSAC member?

-If you are interested in serving on the WSAC, please submit your name and email to wsac@cityofflint.com.
+If you are interested in serving on the WSAC, please submit your name, a statement of interest, and a resume (if you have one) to wsac@cityofflint.com.
 We will reach out to you with more information about the process for becoming a WSAC member.
-Please note that members must be officially nominated by the mayor and approved by City Council.
+Please note that under the city charter, members must be officially nominated by the mayor and approved by City Council.

 What kind of decisions and recommendations can the WSAC make?